• Home

 It’s not about dumbing it down; it’s about cleaning it up.
 Strip away the jargon and present your findings with clear, straightforward visuals.
 Different types of charts and graphs are your friends.

 Get input early and often.
-When stakeholders are involved from the get-go, they’re more likely to buy in and support the outcomes.
+Stakeholders are more likely to buy in and support the outcomes when they are involved from the get-go.
 It’s like inviting them on a journey, rather than just showing them snapshots at the end.

 Know your audience.
 What works for a tech team won’t always resonate with marketing.
 Adjust your explanations to suit the listener’s background.
 It’s like adjusting the focus on a camera to make sure everyone gets a clear picture.